Causality and Local Ledgers¶

 - Definition »Causal consistency for a party«

-- A causality graph G is consistent for a party P (P-consistent) if G is consistent on all the actions that P is an informee of.
+- A causality graph G is consistent for a party P (P-consistent) if G is consistent on all the actions that P is a stakeholder informee of.

 The notions of X-minimality and X-reduction extend to parties accordingly.

-For example, the split counteroffer causality graph without the edge tx2 -> tx4 is consistent for the Bank because the Bank is an informee of exactly the highlighted actions.
+For example, the split counteroffer causality graph without the edge tx2 -> tx4 is consistent for the Bank because the Bank is a stakeholder informee of exactly the highlighted actions.
 It is also minimal Bank-consistent and the Bank-reduction of the original split counteroffer causality graph.

 - Definition »Projection of a consistent causality graph«